juliancabmar/audit-first_flights-rock_paper_scissors/audit-utils/audit-notes.md

         second reveal move [A: the other user in game / T: revealMove]

 reward winner:
-    send to the winner prize and winner tokens [A: user in game / T: revealMove]
+    send to the winner prize and/or winner tokens [A: user in game / T: revealMove]

 11. Get the protocol map (micro processes with actors and triggers) [deploy contracts]